salvatore-esposito/Landing-Elements/README.md

 jQuery plugin for parallax landing elements

-## 1) Put jquery and js/landingElements.js as dependencies in your file html and inizilize the plugin
+## 1) Put jquery and js/landingElements.js as dependencies in your file html and initialize the plugin
    The .yourclass is the class of the parent element where the animated children are.

 ```